mz0121coder/100-days-of-code/log.md

 ### Day 47: April 27, 2023

 Today's Progress: - Added finishing touches to the app & had a great experience working with my team.
-Used new tools (vite and storyset), also learnt about react-router.
+Used new tools (vite and storyset), also learned about react-router.
 Looking forward to the presentation.

 ### Day 48: April 28, 2023